Professional woman on laptop with text "build a marketing tech stack thats right for your team"

 For marketers, your tech stack is your toolbox.

 MarTech stack tools help you replicate and improve on your best strategies, automate manual tasks, and simplify your team’s workflow.
-But most importantly, you guarantee your marketing activities are data-driven.
+But most importantly, you can drive your marketing activities with data.

-The ideal tech stack of every marketing team is one where all the tools — sales prospecting, content marketing, data enrichment, etc — work together to drive results for your business.
+The ideal tech stack of every marketing team is one where all the tools including sales prospecting, content marketing, data enrichment, etc, work together to drive results for your business.

 Key elements of a great marketing technology stack (and recommended tools)